Birmingham–Southern College: Academics

-The college currently offers five bachelor's degrees in more than 50 programs of study, as well as interdisciplinary and individualized majors and dual degree programs.
+The college offered five bachelor's degrees in more than 50 programs of study, as well as interdisciplinary and individualized majors and dual-degree programs.

 Campus

-The campus is situated on 192 wooded acres three miles west of downtown Birmingham.
-The college has 45 academic, residential, administrative, and athletics buildings/facilities.
-Some highlights:
+The campus was situated on 192 wooded acres three miles west of downtown Birmingham.
+The college had 45 academic, residential, administrative, and athletics buildings/facilities.
+The campus has been for sale since spring 2024.
+In September 2024, BSC entered into an agreement to sell the campus to Miles College, but after repeated extensions, BSC ended that agreement in November 2024.